anonymous-function/anonymous-function.github.io/index.md

-Anonymous Function events do not promote any particular leadership style but, instead, provide an environment in which engineers can learn for themseves which tools and techniques match their personal style.
+Anonymous Function events do not promote any particular leadership style but, instead, provide an environment in which engineers can learn for themselves which tools and techniques match their personal style.

 ## News